qitianwu/DIFFormer/Readme.md

 [2024.08.15] We add codes for heterophily graphs (chameleon, squirrel and actor).
 See the training script in `./node classification/run.sh`.

 [2024.08.15] We extend the implementation for accommodating a batch of graphs as input, and add codes for particle physics datasets in `./physical particle`.
+See the [guideline](https://github.com/qitianwu/DIFFormer/tree/extension?tab=readme-ov-file#where-difformer-can-be-used).

 ## Model Overview